cybersleuth2/AdversarialAI_Lab/README.md

 # Adversarial AI Lab (CPU ONLY)

+###TO DO: fill the folders while building out the lab modules, experiments, and dashboard.

 ## Overview

 This repository contains the resources for setting up and running an Adversarial AI Lab.
 The lab allows you to experiment with adversarial attacks and defenses using popular libraries and frameworks in machine learning.